thisismypassport/shrinko8/README.md

 ?_ENV[my_key] -- 123
 ```

-For advanced usecases, see the "Controlling renaming" section below.
+For more advanced usecases, see the [below section](#advanced---controlling-renaming-of-identifiers).

-### Preserving identifiers
+### Preserving identifiers across the entire cart

-You can instruct the minifier to preserve certain identifiers:
+You can instruct the minifier to preserve certain identifiers across the entire cart:

 `python timp_p8_tools.py path-to-input.p8 path-to-output.p8 --minify --preserve 'my_global_1,my_global_2,*.my_member,my_env.*'`